 Why is economic profit important?

-Economic profit is important because it helps assess the company’s profitability and financial performance.
-It shows whether a certain business can cover its expenses and bring revenue to stakeholders.
+Economic profit is crucial because it helps assess a company’s profitability and financial performance.
+It shows whether a particular business can cover its expenses and bring revenue to stakeholders.
 According to this measure, brands are successful only when they bring wealth to the parties involved.
-By estimating the measure, entrepreneurs find out the main sources that bring big financial profits as well as the costs incurred by the company.
+By estimating the measure, entrepreneurs determine their primary sources of big financial profits and the costs incurred by their company.

 Although the process is considered time-consuming, it helps estimate a possible profit a certain brand can obtain.
-It’s done by reviewing the alternative options stakeholders decided not to undertake for some reasons.
+It’s done by reviewing any alternative options that stakeholders decided not to undertake for some reason.
 When companies want to compare the revenues they could obtain from different options, they use economic profit.

-Now that you know why economic profit is important, let’s make the difference between economic and accounting profit clear.
+Now that you know why economic profit is essential, let’s make the difference between economic and accounting profit clear.

 Both economic and accounting profits are estimated by subtracting the expenditures on raw materials, wages, inventory, utilities, marketing, and transportation from the revenue a company manages to receive.
 However, to estimate economic profit, a manager also needs to know the opportunity costs to subtract them from the revenue as well.
-Businesses also use the measure to decide whether to enter the market, stay or leave.
+Businesses also use the measure to decide whether to enter, stay, or leave the market.

 The difference is clear, so it’s time to proceed to calculations.